Python notes - syntax and language

 Accessors (property)

-What are known as accessors in other languages can be done in python too, by overriding attributes, largely syntactic sugar for creating the function.
+What are known as accessors in other languages can be done in python too, by overriding attributes.
+This is largely syntactic sugar for creating the functions.

 class NoNegative(object):